ssciolla/si_699_dte_aerial_photos/README.md

 To run the script, enter the following command at your command prompt of choice.
 The script will target the batch metadata file targeted in the Main Program for processing.

-`python georeference_links.py [mode]`
+`python georeference_links.py [batch metadata path]`

-The value entered for `[mode]` should be a valid relative path from the current working directory to the target batch metadata file with link records to georeference.
+The value entered for `[batch metadata path]` should be a valid relative path from the current working directory to the target batch metadata file with link records to georeference.
 The script's Main Program runs the georeferencing workflow on a user-defined batch metadata file to generate a sample JSON file.
 The functions in this script are called by the primary workflow script, `process_batch.py`, to georeference the images extracted by `extract_using_pypdf.py`.

 #### Inputs